Count-Dante/COP-Strategy-Game/artifacts/architecture.md

 ![Screen Shot 2021-02-10 at 12 02 12](https://user-images.githubusercontent.com/38693615/107567716-08272300-6bb4-11eb-8670-9e49634eba64.png)

+Our single player game will allow players to play Manifesting Destiny, view progress bars to reach the next expansion state, and change game settings to fit their game style.
+The game is being developed through Unity’s gaming engine.

 | System Context | User Story ID                                                                                 |
 |---------|-----------------------------------------------------------------------------------------------|
 | Player  | 003, 004, 005, 006, 009, 012, 013,                                                                       |
 | Game    | 007, 008, 009, 010, 011, 016, 017, 018, 019, 021 |

 ## Container Diagram:

 ![Screen Shot 2021-02-10 at 15 19 22](https://user-images.githubusercontent.com/38693615/107567682-ffcee800-6bb3-11eb-8977-2aa14425b153.png)

+* Player: A person who owns the game can access their personal settings set and play the game by controlling user input.
+* Game Context: The game context is produced when a player opens the program to launch our game.
+* Main Menu Container: Players can access their previous game saves, change their settings, quit the game, and play Manifesting Destiny.
+* Game Container: The game container consists of all the settings and controllers necessary to properly advance through the Manifesting Destiny game.

 | Container     | User Story ID                                         |
 |---------------|-------------------------------------------------------|